squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 !!! tip "Automatically bundle Google Fonts"

-    The brand-new [built-in privacy plugin] makes it easy to use Google Fonts while complying with the __General Data Protection Regulation__ (GDPR), by automatically downloading and self-hosting the web font files.
+    The [built-in privacy plugin] makes it easy to use Google Fonts while complying with the __General Data Protection Regulation__ (GDPR), by automatically downloading and self-hosting the web font files.